 The Kimray Liquid Dump Valve is a reliable, zero-emission valve used to dump liquid from oil and gas production vessels such as treaters, separators, and free water knockouts.

 In this video, we’ll show you how to repair a dump valve.
 These instructions apply to the 2” Piston-Balanced Throttling (PBT) Mechanical Dump Valve.
 (Note: This product is now called the Lever-Operated Piston Balanced Throttling Liquid Dump Valve.)
-Learn how to repair a dump valve that is Diaphragm Balanced here.
+If your valve is diaphragm balanced, we also have a Diaphragm Balanced Dump Valve repair video.

 - 7/16” Wrench